Home Compare BAKKA.OL vs SRT3.DE

 P/F Bakkafrost vs Sartorius Aktiengesellschaft: Which Stock Looks Stronger in 2026?

-P/F Bakkafrost holds the cleaner structural position, with valuation as the main driver and growth adding further support.
+P/F Bakkafrost holds the cleaner structural position, with the lead spread across growth and valuation.
+Sartorius Aktiengesellschaft still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

-The clearest separation starts in valuation, but growth adds another real layer to the result.
-The overall score gap is 13 points in favour of P/F Bakkafrost.
+The clearest separation starts in growth, but valuation adds another real layer to the result.
+P/F Bakkafrost leads by 14 points on the overall comparison score.

 Trajectory Similarity